magento/merchdocs/src/magento/magento-marketplace-synchronize-store.md

 ## Step 1: Retrieve Your Marketplace Credentials

-1. Log in to your Magento account to retrieve your Magento Marketplace access key.
+1. If continuing from the previous topic, your browser is already open to the Access Key page of your Marketplace profile.
+Otherwise, log in to your Magento account to retrieve your Magento Marketplace access key.

     If you need help, see [Set Up Your Marketplace Credentials]({% link magento/magento-marketplace-credentials.md %}).